-Remember, DO NOT LEARN answers to competency-based in interview questions parrot fashion.
-It's very important that you give answers in your own words.
-I could not answer a question in the same way as you could, and I am sure its vicer-versa.
+Remember, DO NOT LEARN answers to competency-based in interview questions parrot-fashion.
+You must give answers in your own words.
+I could not answer a question in the same way as you could, and I am sure it’s vice-versa.

 It’s a great idea to ask what competencies you will be tested on before your interview.
 If you know what competencies you will be tested on, it makes it much easier to tailor your answers to what the interviewer is looking for.

 One of the best reasons for using a recruiter to help you with your job search is because they will be able to advise you on this.
 If you’re not using a recruiter, then you must make sure you ask before your interview.